-The reason for the higher rates is rather simple as statistics show that drivers below the age of 26 are far more likely to be involved in an accident.
+The reason for the higher rates is rather simple, as statistics show drivers below 25 are far more likely to be involved in an accident.
 In addition, those who drive motorcycles are 26 times more likely to die in an accident than those who drive or ride in a vehicle.

 How to Shop Cheap Motorcycle Insurance for Young Drivers?

 Finding cheap motorcycle insurance as a young driver starts with how you purchase your motorcycle.
 If you used a loan to secure the purchase, you’d be required to purchase comprehensive coverage, the most expensive type of insurance available.
 This is a requirement by lenders so that their investment is fully covered.

 So, if you own your motorcycle outright, cheaper motorcycle insurance for teens and younger drivers can offer you some cost savings.

 State Minimum Coverage

 48 out of the 50 states require insurance for motorcycles, and for the most part, the minimum required is a liability and uninsured motorist.
 You will need to check with your state’s rules and regulations to see what, if any, additional requirements there are for motorcycle insurance for young drivers.

 Here are the 10 most affordable states for young riders regarding motorcycle insurance premiums.